 In the Hillcrest District you’ll find Gallery 26 which features emerging local and regional artists with galleries updated on a regular basis.
 At the Hillcrest Gallery Custom Framing and Fine Art you can find a piece of art then have it framed.
 A short block detour off Kavanaugh brings you to the nearby Shoppes on Woodlawn, you’ll find original art along with other gift and décor items.

-If you’re ready for lunch, grab a bite to eat at any of the many fine restaurants in the district, ranging from U.S. Pizza, Canon Grill, Damgoode Pies (pizza), and Afterthought Bistro & Bar to Café Bossa Nova and Leo’s Greek Castle.
+If you’re ready for lunch, grab a bite to eat at any of the many fine restaurants in the district, ranging from U.S. Pizza, Canon Grill, Damgoode Pies (pizza) to Café Bossa Nova and Leo’s Greek Castle.